vitor-correia10/lcr-delivery-challenge/README.md

 # Assignment
-Build a single-page storefront using CSS, HTML, and JavaScript that is styled to match the provided design, and that dynamically displays the provided JavaScript data.
+You have the option to build a single-page storefront using CSS, HTML, and vanilla JavaScript, OR react.js - you can choose to use a framework or vanilla JS.
+Style the solution to match the provided design, and dynamically display the provided JavaScript data.

 ## Instructions
 - Timebox your project to at maximum *four hours*, however you can submit earlier -- it's not necessary that you finish, just get as much done as you can.